-It is possible that the Dissertation Committee Chair will require or allow the student to complete formal coursework, such as one of the following, to reinforce the literature review:
+It is possible that the Dissertation Committee Chair will require or allow the student to complete formal coursework, such as the following, to reinforce the literature review.
+Note that these added classes are optional and the tutorial is designed as a standalone basis for instruction.

-- PCE 501: Psychological Elements of Global Citizenship (3 credits) - PCE 502: Encountering Cultures (3 credits) - PCE 503: The Art of Diplomacy (3 credits) - PCE 504: Non-Violent Political Alternatives (3 credits) - PCE 505: International Relations Theory (3 credits) - PCE 506: Graduate Field Studies in Peace, Diplomacy and International Studies (3 credits)
+- TPP 501: History and Systems of Transpersonal Psychology (3 credits) - TPP 502: Modern Viewpoints in Transpersonal Psychology (3 credits) - TPP 503: Psychology of Transpersonal and Conscious Experience (3 credits) - TPP 504: Professional and Ethical Standards in Transpersonal Psychology (3 credits) - TPP 505: Advanced Perspectives in Cross-cultural Psychology (3 credits) - TPP 506: Biological Bases of Behavior (3 credits) - TPP 599: Practicum in Transpersonal Psychology (3 credits)